Attorney claims to leak Ahmaud Arbery shooting to defuse community tensions

-The video has ignited a firestorm of controversy, both along the First Coast and around the country, and placed Brunswick, Georgia in the national spotlight.
+The video has ignited a firestorm of controversy both locally and around the country, which placed Brunswick, Georgia in the national spotlight

 It shows two men confronting the 25-year-old Arbery.

 They told police they suspected him of breaking into a home.
-The man’s family say he was out jogging.
+The man’s family says he was out jogging.
 Moments later, Arbery was dead.

 The men weren’t arrested, but shortly after the video became public, prosecutors pledged to bring the case to a grand jury.

-Arbery appears to run around the truck and soon after, Travis McMichael fires his shotgun three times, and Arbery is killed.
+Arbery appears to run around the truck soon after.
+Travis McMichael fires his shotgun and Arbery is killed, the attorney alleges.

+There is a conflict over the number of gunshots.
+According to the police report, Greg McMichael says two shots were fired before Arbery fell on the ground.

+The video of the shooting appears to play the sound of three gunshots.

-“I’m feeling pretty raw because my son was lynched and no arrests have been made in my son’s lynching,” Marcus Arbery Sr., Ahmaud’s father says.
-He says the video is proof an arrest needs to be made.
+“I’m feeling pretty raw because my son was lynched and no arrest has been made in my son’s lynching,” Marcus Arbery Sr., Ahmaud’s father says the video is proof an arrest needs to be made.

 According to a police report of the incident, Greg McMichael told police he and his son Travis got in the truck with guns to follow Arbery.